 Vouchers are worth up to $4,650 in grades K–8 and $6,000 in grades 9–12, not to exceed the private school’s actual tuition and fees.
 Participating schools may charge additional tuition for students whose household incomes exceed 200 percent of the federal poverty level, but must accept the voucher as payment in full for students at or below the 200 percent level.

-Students are eligible for the program if the student’s resident district is not a school district in which the pilot project scholarship program is operating, and the student satisfies one of the following conditions: the student attends a local public school that has received a grade D or F by the state’s performance index score; the student is assigned to a community school but would otherwise be assigned to a qualifying school; the student attends a local public school that was ranked in the lowest 10 percent of public schools in two of the three most recent rankings and the public school was not declared to be excellent or effective in the most recent rating system; or the student is enrolling in grades K–12 for the first time and would be assigned to a qualifying school, as long as they are at least 5-years-old by Jan.
+Students are eligible for the program if the student’s resident district is not a school district in which the pilot project scholarship program is operating and the student satisfies one of the following conditions: the student attends a local public school that has received a grade D or F by the state’s performance index score, the student is assigned to a community school but would otherwise be assigned to a qualifying school, the student attends a local public school that was ranked in the lowest 10 percent of public schools in two of the three most recent rankings and the public school was not declared to be excellent or effective in the most recent rating system, or the student is enrolling in grades K–12 for the first time and would be assigned to a qualifying school as long as they are at least 5 years old by Jan.
 1 of the school year.
-Starting in the 2016–17 school year, eligibility extended to public school students in grades K–3 and students entering grades K–12 for the first time in Ohio who attend a school that received a grade of D or F for making progress in improving literacy in grades K–3 and the school did not receive an A grade for making progress in improving literacy in grades K–3 in the most recent published rating prior to the first day of July of the school year for which a scholarship is sought.
+Starting in the 2016–17 school year, eligibility extended to public school students in grades K–3 and students entering grades K–12 for the first time in Ohio who attend a school that received a grade of D or F for making progress in improving literacy in grades K–3 and that did not receive an A grade for making progress in improving literacy in grades K–3 in the most recent published rating prior to the first day of July of the school year for which the student seeks a scholarship.

 Although a large number of children are eligible under the Educational Choice program, it is extremely difficult to inform parents about their options.
 The fluid nature of public school rankings makes it hard for parents to be informed of their eligibility year over year.
 A simpler system, one that is universal or tied to income only, would be simpler to administer for the state.
 School funding is another sore spot, as private schools must accept the amount as payment in full for the poorest children.
 This may limit a parent’s choice of schools.
 Additionally, participating schools must administer the state tests and report those scores back to the state department of education, increasing regulatory and compliance costs for those schools.
 Ohio would be wise to simplify this voucher program, tie eligibility to something less prone to fluctuations, allow parents to determine which tests their children take in private schools and remove the reporting requirements.